Skip to Content

 If you would like more information on one of the best hikes in Mount Cook, check out our blog about hiking to the Mueller Hut!

-From the viewpoint, it’s also common to see avalanches falling from the steep mountains that surround Mueller Lake and glacier.
+From this viewpoint, it’s also common to see avalanches falling from the steep mountains that surround Mueller Lake and the glacier.
+You’ll most likely need to visit at the end of winter/ early summer to see this though.

 5. Go Stargazing in a Dark Sky Reserve